 Montana – PASSED

 With the passing of Montana’s I-182 initiative, Montana has repealed a three-patient limit placed on doctors who prescribe medical marijuana and increased the number of qualifying conditions.
 Fifty-seven percent of residents voted in favor of the initiative.
 Marijuana was legalized for medical use in Montana in 2004.

 North Dakota – PASSED

 North Dakota residents nearly had the opportunity to vote on recreational marijuana legalization, but the ballot fell short of the required signatures.
 So, they didn’t waste their opportunity to vote on medical marijuana this year, passing the North Dakota Compassionate Care Act with a vote of 64 percent in favor.

 Celebrate with Karing Kind

 Colorado may have been one of the first two states to legalize recreational marijuana, but 2016 could be the year people look back on as when the tide truly turned.
-If you’re in Boulder, CO, come celebrate with organic bud, concentrates, edibles and exclusive Chong’s Choice strains.
+If you’re in Boulder, CO, come celebrate with locally grown bud, concentrates, and edibles.
 Karing Kind is Boulder’s first recreational marijuana dispensary.
 We are proud to offer the lowest marijuana tax in Colorado, and our award-winning budtenders can help you find the right product at the right price.